camunda/camunda-docs/docs/components/best-practices/development/routing-events-to-processes-c7.md

 <span className="callout">1</span>

-Use some simple code on the sending side to route the message to a new process instance, e.g. by starting a new process instance by the BPMN id in Java using a JavaDelegate:
+Use some simple code on the sending side to route the message to a new process instance, e.g. by starting a new process instance by the BPMN ID in Java using a JavaDelegate:

 ```java
 public class SendOrderReceivedMessageDelegate implements JavaDelegate {